 The only person that has ever successfully convinced me that I cannot be an exceptional woman was myself.
 The only person that will ever successfully convince me that I can be an exceptional woman is myself.

 PRO TIP: Change your “I Want” to “I Will” and your battle is won.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.